ssj-gz/Competitive-Programming/my-own-problems/equilateral-treeangles/problem-statement.md

-In the original [Chef and Gordon Ramsay](https://www.codechef.com/problems/CHGORAM), Chef wanted to close all but three of this Restaurants, and used his arch-rival Gordon's Secret Restaurant-Placement Formula to decide which three to leave open to ensure their success.
+In the original [Chef and Gordon Ramsay](https://www.codechef.com/problems/CHGORAM), Chef wanted to close all but three of this restaurants, and used his arch-rival Gordon's Secret Restaurant-Placement Formula to decide which three to leave open to ensure their success.

-Chef is now seeking to expand his chain of Restaurants to a new town and, would you know it, the dastardly Gordon has already set up his own chain of Restaurants there!
-Once again, Chef conducts a little <strike>Industrial Espionage</strike> Market Research and discovers that Gordon's Secret Restaurant-Placement Formula is different for this new town: the most successful way to arrange Restaurants is still in _triples_, but this time the best placement for the Restaurants in a triple is one where they are _equidistant_ from one another.
-As before, Chef is wondering how many ways there are to build his triple of Restaurants in this new town in such a way that they are optimally successful?
+Chef is now seeking to expand his chain of restaurants to a new town and, would you know it, the dastardly Gordon has already set up his own chain of restaurants there!
+Once again, Chef conducts a little <strike>Industrial Espionage</strike> Market Research and discovers that Gordon's Secret Restaurant-Placement Formula is different for this new town: the most successful way to arrange restaurants is still in _triples_, but this time the best placement for the restaurants in a triple is one where they are _equidistant_ from one another.
+As before, Chef is wondering how many ways there are to build his triple of restaurants in this new town in such a way that they are optimally successful?

 More formally, the new town has $N$ _sites_ each labelled with a distinct number from $1$ to $N$, and these sites are connected by $N - 1$ bidirectional _roads_, each of length 1 mile, in such a way that any site $v$ can be reached from any other site $u$ by following roads starting at $u$.
 For a pair of sites $u$ and $v$, let $\textit{dist}(u, v)$ be the distance, in miles, of the shortest sequence of roads leading from $u$ to $v$.

-Chef can't build a Restaurant on just any site; only on sites that are deemed _suitable_.
+Chef can't build a restaurant on just any site; only on sites that are deemed _suitable_.

-Help Chef find the number of ways of choosing triples $(p, q, r)$ of distinct sites $p$, $q$ and $r$ on which to build his Restaurants such that the arrangement is _optimally successful_ i.e. such that:
+Help Chef find the number of ways of choosing triples $(p, q, r)$ of distinct sites $p$, $q$ and $r$ on which to build his restaurants such that the arrangement is _optimally successful_ i.e. such that:

 * $p$, $q$ and $r$ are all _suitable_; and
 * $p$, $q$ and $r$ are _equidistant_ from one another i.e. $\textit{dist}(p,q)=\textit{dist}(q,r)=\textit{dist}(r,p)$